developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-admin.md

 3. Click the **Planning** tab.
 4. Scroll down to the **Refresh Decision** section.

-## Retry a Reflection Refresh Policy[​](#retry-a-reflection-refresh-policy "Direct link to Retry a Reflection Refresh Policy")
+## Retry a Reflection Refresh Policy

 When a Reflection refresh job fails, Dremio retries the refresh according to a uniform policy.
 This policy is designed to balance resource consumption with the need to keep Reflection data up to date.
 It prioritizes newly failed Reflections to reduce excessive retries on persistent failures and helps ensure that Reflection data does not become overly stale.